Corey Heim: ARCA

+Craftsman Truck Series
-On April 19, Kyle Busch revealed in an interview that Heim would make his Truck Series debut in the No. 51 for his Kyle Busch Motorsports team at Darlington.

-Heim made his NCWTS debut at Darlington Raceway on May 7, 2021 in the Kyle Busch Motorsports number 51 truck.
+On April 19, 2021, Kyle Busch revealed in an interview that Heim would make his Truck Series debut in the No. 51 for his Kyle Busch Motorsports team at Darlington.
+Heim made his NCWTS debut at Darlington Raceway on May 7 in the Kyle Busch Motorsports number 51 truck.
 He would finish 23rd after being wrecked from behind on a late race restart.

 Heim rejoined KBM for a 15-race Truck schedule in 2022.
 On March 19, 2022, Heim won his first NCWTS race at his home track of Atlanta with a last lap pass of his teammate Chandler Smith.
 He won his second race at Gateway, but because he did not run a full-time schedule, he was ineligible for the playoffs.
-Heim finished the season 14th in points and won the 2022 Camping World Truck Series Rookie of the Year honors.
+Despite missing seven races, Heim finished the season fourteenth in points and won the 2022 Camping World Truck Series Rookie of the Year honors.

+On October 27, 2022, David Gilliland Racing announced that they will be moving to Toyota Racing Development in 2023, and renaming to Tricon Garage (with Tricon styled in all-capital letters).
+That same day, Heim was announced as one of the full-time drivers for the team.
+Heim scored his first win of the season at Martinsville.
+He was forced to miss Gateway due to an illness; Jesse Love substituted for him and finished ninth in the race.
+Despite missing one race, Heim maintained the points lead and scored his second win at Mid-Ohio.
+At the conclusion of the Richmond race, Heim claimed the regular season championship.
+During the playoffs, Heim won at Bristol.
+Heim finished third at Homestead to make the Championship 4.
+He finished eighteenth at Phoenix after being spun out by Carson Hocevar and third in the final points standings.
+However, on November 8, 2023, Heim was penalized 25 driver points and fined $12,500 by NASCAR for intentionally wrecking Hocevar with three laps to go; the loss of driver points resulted in Heim dropping to fourth in the points standings.